pavankalisetti009/gitlab/doc/topics/git/undo.md

 Prerequisites:

-- You must have the Owner role for the instance.
+- You must have the Owner role for the project.

 To redact text from your repository: